apache/openserverless-cli/README.md

 ### Example

-A command like `nuv setup kubernetes install --context=k3s` will look in the folder `setup/kubernetes` in the `nuv root` if it is there, select `install` as task to execute and parse the `--context=k3s`.
+A command like `ops setup kubernetes install --context=k3s` will look in the folder `setup/kubernetes` in the ops root, if it is there, then select `install` as task to execute and parse the `--context=k3s`.
 It is equivalent to invoke `cd setup/kubernetes ; task install -- context=k3s`.

 If there is a `nuvopts.txt` with a `command <name> --flag --fl=<val>` the passed parameters will be: `_name_=<name> __flag=true __fl=true _val_=<val>`.

-Note that also this will also use the downloaded tools and the embedded commands of `nuv`.
+Note that also this will also use the downloaded tools and the embedded commands of `ops`.

 ## Saving state